Written by: Michelle Beaupre, PhD, LCSW | Reviewed by: Christian Small, MD

 Several factors can influence how long methamphetamine stays in your system:

 Methamphetamine is notorious for its highly addictive properties and its severe impact on both mental and physical health.
-Long-term methamphetamine use can lead to numerous health problems, including:
+Long-term methamphetamine use, as well as exposure to second-hand meth smoke, can lead to numerous health problems, including:

 Given the harmful effects of methamphetamine and its highly addictive nature, seeking professional help is critical.
 Meth addiction treatment is designed to help individuals overcome the physical and psychological challenges of quitting methamphetamine.